-Thai PM orders tough new road traffic penalties, which could have caused undue hardship for working Thais, to be held off
+Thai PM orders tough new road traffic penalties, which could have caused undue hardship for working Thais, to be held off.

 Thailand’s Prime Minister has come out against drastic proposals to tackle the country’s road carnage by increasing fines and penalties for breaches of the law relating to driving licences.
-It comes at a time when Thailand is experiencing over 20,000 deaths a year on country’s roads caused by an increasing volume of motor vehicles, speeding, apathy towards the law, alcohol abuse and the particular danger of motor bikes.
+It comes at a time when Thailand is experiencing over 20,000 deaths a year on the country’s roads caused by an increasing volume of motor vehicles, speeding, apathy towards the law, alcohol abuse and the particular danger of motorbikes.

 Following a cabinet meeting where the proposals were reviewed by ministers, some of whom had expressed support for the clampdown, the Prime Minister decisively voiced his opposition.
 ‘I disagree with the plan,’ he was reported as saying.
 ‘Let me tell you, you can’t blame everything on driving licence violations,’ he added later.

 Prime Minister asked to intervene by rights groups on the grounds of hardship

 Earlier the Thai Federation for the Protection of People’s Rights had called upon him to oppose the draft new laws, drawn up by Thailand’s land Transport Department, which called for amendments to Thailand’s land Traffic Act of 1979 and the Automobile Act of 1979.
 They pointed out that many low-income earners in Thailand would face substantial hardship under the proposed new regime.

 The penalties proposed would have represented nearly three months salary for many people living in Thailand and come at a time when many would find themselves in breach of statutory licence requirements because of a more casual attitude in the past towards the legal requirement to have and produce driving licences fo inspection.

 It’s a fact: Thailand has the world’s most dangerous roads with an alarming death rate